U.S., Bahrain Establish Working Group to Operationalize Unmanned Fleet

 |0

-This work, U.S., Bahrain Establish Working Group to Operationalize Unmanned Fleet, by PO1 Mark Mahmod, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S., Bahrain Establish Working Group to Operationalize Unmanned Fleet, by NAVCENT Public Affairs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT